ScytaleTleilax/Heroku_MEAN_RESTful/README.md

 ###MEAN_RESTful

-Learning how to develop a RESTful Web App using MEAN stack and deploy it to Heroku Cloud Platform
+Learning how to develop a RESTful Web App using MEAN stack

 [Source](https://devcenter.heroku.com/articles/mean-apps-restful-api)